Continuous planning, a different approach to planning

 Accuracy.
 Continuously reviewing the plan throughout the year would help incorporate new information.
 By being more data-based instead of mainly based on estimates, the resulting plan would gain in accuracy.

 Simplicity.
 Having a continuous planning cycle throughout the year, analyses become simpler since the continuous input of information renders it unnecessary to make complex estimates.

 Adaptability.
 When the plan is continuously updated with new information, the adaptive capacity increases while the risk of obsolescence decreases.

 Focus.
 The priorities set by a company may change over the course of the year.
 In the example at the beginning, the company’s prime concern was to increase their presence in the residential housing industry.
 However, as months passed by this priority changed.
 This model proposes short and continuous planning cycles, during which the two or three most important initiatives are carried through.
 These initiatives are then implemented from beginning to end, so that the next planning cycle can begin right after it.

 Contact with the environment.
 The leadership team must be constantly involved in the planning process, generating continuous contact with any possible changes in the environment that could affect any of the business areas.
 This comprehensive perspective helps understand the impact those changes may have on the business, while incorporating new information throughout the process also contributes to making informed decisions.

-The impact and weight a strategic planning has on a company is beyond questioning.
+The impact and weight strategic planning has on a company is beyond question.
 However, the context forces us to reconsider the best way to carry this process through to arrive at the desired results.